-We reported GAAP net loss allocated to Class A Shareholders of \$69.4 million for the three months ended March 31, 2016, compared to net income of \$25.9 million for the three months ended March 31, 2015.
-The year-over-year decrease was primarily driven by the \$200.0 million FCPA investigation reserve accrual taken in the first quarter of 2016.
-In addition, lower incentive income and management fees and higher non-compensation expenses, partially offset by lower income taxes and lower compensation and benefits, also contributed to the year-over-year decrease.
+For the second quarter of 2016, we reported GAAP net loss allocated to Class A Shareholders of \$78.6 million, compared to net income of \$4.8 million for the second quarter of 2015, and net loss of \$147.9 million for the first half of 2016, compared to net income of \$30.6 million for the first half of 2015.
+The decrease for both quarter to date and year to date periods was primarily driven by the \$414.3 million FCPA investigation reserve accrual taken in the first half of 2016, \$214.3 million of which was recorded in the second quarter of 2016.
+Please see Note 15 to our consolidated financial statements included in this report for additional information related to the accrual.
+In addition, lower income and management fees and higher non-compensation expenses, partially offset by lower income taxes and lower compensation and benefits, also contributed to the year-over-year decrease.

-We reported a net loss on an Economic Income basis for the Company of \$115.3 million for the three months ended March 31, 2016, compared to net income on an Economic Income basis of \$155.9 million for the three months ended March 31, 2015.
-The decrease was driven by the \$200.0 million FCPA investigation reserve accrual taken in the first quarter of 2016.
-In addition, lower incentive income and management fees, as well as higher operating expenses also contributed to the year-over-year decrease.
+For the second quarter of 2016, we reported net loss on an Economic Income basis for the Company of \$158.8 million, compared to net income of \$115.3 million for the second quarter of 2015, and net loss on an Economic Income basis of \$274.1 million for the first half of 2016, compared to net income of \$271.2 million for the first half of 2015.
+The decrease for both quarter to date and year to date periods was primarily driven by the \$414.3 million FCPA investigation reserve accrual taken in the first half of 2016, \$214.3 million of which was recorded in the second quarter of 2016.
+In addition, lower incentive income and management fees, as well as higher operating expenses also contributed to year over year decrease.
 Economic Income for the Company is a non-GAAP measure.
 For additional information regarding non-GAAP measures, as well as for a discussion of the drivers of the year-over-year change in Economic Income, please see "-Economic Income Analysis."